vrubleg/soundkeeper/ReadMe.txt

 powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device (HDAUDIO\FUNC_01&VEN_10EC&...)"

 What's new

+v1.X.X [202X/XX/XX]:
+- "Fluctuate" treats non-PCM output formats (like Dolby Atmos) as 24-bit instead of 16-bit.
+- Frequency parameter is limited by half of current sample rate to avoid generation of unexpected noise.
+- More detailed logs in debug builds.
+Debug output is flushed immediately, so it can be redirected to a file.

 v1.3.0 [2022/07/28]:
 - "Fluctuate" is 1 fluctuation per second by default.
 Frequency can be changed using the F parameter.